pyos/re2jit/README.md

 (Slow Unicode charclass matching is part of why I was dissatisfied with re2.)
 With [fancy 2-stage lookup tables](http://www.strchr.com/multi-stage_tables) and everything.

+*Update: new versions of re2 have significantly improved Unicode charclass performance.
+Check them out!*

 Most importantly, there's [this fine piece of software](https://github.com/pyos/re2jit/blob/master/re2jit/it.x64.cc) which converts hand-written x86-64 asm into opcodes, inserting constants where appropriate, reordering instructions, eliminating dead code, etc., etc., and writing it all into